heroku/cowboy/manual/cowboyku_req.md

 >  *  `{From, infinity}`: everything after `From` units
 >  *  `-Final`: the final `Final` units
 >
-> An `undefined` tuple will be returned if Cowboy doesn't know how
+> An `undefined` tuple will be returned if Cowboyku doesn't know how
 > to parse the requested header.

 ### path(Req) -> {Path, Req2}